-Greenway Engineering provides Preliminary Wetland Evaluations, Waters and Wetlands Delineation and Permitting.
-The Environmental Department of Greenway Engineering is educated and trained in biology, ecology and soil science.
+Greenway Engineering provides Preliminary Wetland Evaluations, Wetlands and Waters Delineation, and Permitting.
+The Environmental Department of Greenway Engineering is educated and trained in biology, ecology, and soil science.
 Our staff is trained in Wetlands and Waters delineation, stream assessments, regulatory permitting, and mitigation.
-Our experience and knowledge allows us to provide exceptional service to both the public and private sectors.

 Wetlands are defined as areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 Wetlands typically have hydric soils, hydrophytic vegetation, and wetland hydrology.
 Wetlands are an important part of any ecosystem and have many functions and values such as: commercial and recreational uses, wildlife habitats, water quality maintenance, and erosion and flooding control.

 These studies are a great tool and are a cost-effective approach to understanding the wetland and stream restraints on a property.
 Greenway’s staff can conduct a site visit and review background information such as aerial photographs, topographic maps and national wetlands inventory maps that can determine potential wetland and streams on the property.
 This is an important tool to determine the potential restraints on a property for development.